return42/sphkerneldoc/doc/doc_from_source.rst

                                 Doc from sources
 ================================================================================

-:STATE: POV: autodoc generation of rst-files is simple but works (improve- &
+:STATE: autodoc generation of rst-files is simple, but works (improve- &
     expandable)

 Building reStructuredText doc trees would be done by: